 Applicants may apply for admission to master's degree programs at any time during the year.
 Applicants must have completed an undergraduate degree from a regionally accredited institution and maintained an overall grade point average of 2.75 on a 4.00 scale.
 Applicants must demonstrate the language proficiency necessary for successful graduate coursework.
-Applicants must complete an interview with a program administrator as part of the admission process.
+Applicants may complete an interview with a program administrator as part of the admission process.

 - 1. Completed application form with the nonrefundable application fee (fee not required for alumni or students seeking readmission or veterans and active military personnel) and, - 2.
 An official transcript issued to Saint Mary's University of Minnesota from the institution posting the applicant's completed bachelor degree and other relevant transcripts documenting program prerequisites and potential transfer credits.
 (An official transcript is one that is sent to the university by the credit-granting institution.
-Transcripts from countries other than the U.S. must be evaluated by a university accepted evaluation source, such as World Education Services, Educational Credential Evaluators, Educational Perspectives, or One Earth International Credential Evaluators and be deemed equivalent to accredited U.S. university standards). - 3.
-A personal statement which includes: - a. brief description of the applicant's background, training, and experience and, - b. statement indicating the career goals of the applicant and his or her reasons for seeking admission to the program and, - c. description of the areas the applicant considers to be his or her strengths and areas in which the applicant wishes to develop greater strengths and abilities and, - d. personal information the applicant wishes to share. - 4.
+Transcripts from countries other than the U.S. must be evaluated on a course by course basis by a university accepted evaluation service, such as World Education Services, Educational Credential Evaluators, Educational Perspectives, or One Earth International Credential Evaluators and be deemed equivalent to accredited U.S. university standards).
+Evaluations from an approved member of the National Association of Credential Evaluation Services (NACES.org) will also be accepted. - 3.
+A personal statement which includes: - a. a brief description of the applicant's background, training, and experience and, - b. statement indicating the career goals of the applicant and their reasons for seeking admission to the program and,

+- c. description of the areas the applicant considers to be their strengths and areas in which the applicant wishes to develop greater strengths and abilities and, - d. personal information the applicant wishes to share. - 4.
 Letter(s) of recommendation that verify professional and/ or volunteer experience and academic ability. - 5.
 A current résumé listing educational background and work experience. - 6.
-Applicants with international transcripts may require an English language proficiency exam (TOEFL, IELTS, PTE, MELAB accepted).
+Applicants with international transcripts may require an English language proficiency exam (TOEFL, IELTS, PTE or MELAB accepted.)